-If requested, providers must furnish, at the provider's expense, legible copies of all Medicaid related information to the Bureau of Health Services Financing (BHSF), federal agencies or their representatives.
+If requested, providers must furnish, at the provider's expense, legible copies of all Medicaid related information to the BHSF, federal agencies or their representatives.

 Destruction of Records

 Records may be destroyed, once the required record retention period has expired.
 Confidential records must be incinerated or shredded to protect sensitive information.
 Non-paper files, such as computer files, require special means of destruction.
 Disks or drives can be erased and reused, but care must be taken to ensure all data is removed prior to reuse.
 Commercially available software programs can be used to ensure all confidential data is removed.